 The upper school faculty have created a program which turns the old, worn, and ineffective model of “study hall” on its head.
-We have decided to be more intentional about the use of that time, so that we get the most out of the last period of the day for our students.
-The purpose of the upper school Agora program is to provide a variation of focused academic support for about 250 upper school students with a wide variety of needs.
-The word “agora” (Greek: Ἀγορά) refers back to the great meeting spots of the ancient Greek city states.
-The word translates to English as “marketplace.”
-The agora was a place where military units mustered, where merchants sold their wares, and where politicians would orate about public affairs while philosophers like Socrates would ponder the nature of things.
-The agora was a place of exchange and public discourse.
-It was a place for the exchange of things--and of ideas.
+We are intentional about the use of that time, so that we get the most out of the last period of the day for our students.
+The purpose of the upper school Agora program is to provide a variation of focused academic support for our upper school students with a wide variety of needs.

-This ideal of the Greek agora, the marketplace, the forum of free inquiry and exchange of ideas is the guiding principle around which the Agora program has been built.
-The program is designed to provide structured academic support for students who have particular academic or disciplinary troubles.
+The program is designed to provide structured academic support for students, who have particular academic or disciplinary troubles.
 If a student needs extra math help, he/she can get focused tutoring during this time.
-If a student needs one-to-one assistance for a history paper, that is provided for the student.
+If a student needs one-on-one assistance for a history paper, that is provided.
 For those who really flourish in all their classes and are hungry for more stimulation, special seminars and events permit students the opportunity to attend presentations, lectures, and discussions held by the faculty.
-These presentations provide exposure to ideas and topics which are not covered in the curriculum but which support and enrich it.
+These presentations provide exposure to ideas and topics, which are not covered in the curriculum but which support and enrich it.
 Students may observe or take part in philosophic bull sessions with faculty members on perennial questions such as “What is happiness?” and “What makes a free man?”
 These offerings, once core coursework has been sufficiently attended to, reach at the very spirit of the agora.
 Our students develop an autonomous love of learning and relish a free exchange of thought.

 - Basic routines and expectations of LCS students